canonical/operator/HACKING.md

    E.g. 2.3.12 Bug fixes for the Juju foobar feature when using Python 3.12
 4. Use the "Generate Release Notes" button to get a copy of the changes into the notes field.
-5. Group the changes by the commit type (feat, fix, etc), stripping that prefix from the bullet point, and using the full name ("Features", not "feat") for the group heading.
+5. Group the changes by the commit type (feat, fix, etc.) and use full names (e.g., "Features", not "feat") for group headings.
+Strip the commit type prefix from the bullet point.
+Strip the username (who did each commit) if the author is a member of the Charm Tech team.
 6. Where appropriate, collapse multiple tightly related bullet points into a single point that refers to multiple commits.
 7. Create a new branch, and copy this text to the [CHANGES.md](CHANGES.md) file,